Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: From Lagrangian to Eulerian coordinates

-where $\vref<0$ is the reference velocity in $y$ and it is negative as compared by data.
-Also in this case if $c_2=\vref$ and $\gamma_2=1$ we get a linear function such that $v=\vref$ for $\rho=0$ and $v=0$ for $\rho=1$.
-Actually, as done in our previous paper, the parameters $c_2$ and $\gamma_2$ can be chosen to fit the data and they allow to obtain different diagrams, shifted from the naive one if we modify $c_2$, or with a different shape if we modify $\gamma_2$. \end{remark}
+where $\vref<0$ is the reference velocity in $y$, and it is negative as suggested by the experimental data.
+Furthermore, in this case, if $c_2=\vref$ and $\gamma_2=1$ we get a linear function such that $v=\vref$ for $\rho=0$ and $v=0$ for $\rho=1$.
+Actually, as in~\cite{HmVg2017}, the parameters $c_2$ and $\gamma_2$ can be chosen to fit the data and they yield different diagrams, shifted from the naive one if we modify $c_2$, or with a different shape if we modify $\gamma_2$.

+The above considerations mean that model~\eqref{eq:2DARZEul} is able to feature different speed diagrams, depending on the modeling of the pressure functions $P_1$ and $P_2$.
+However, it is worth stressing that this modeling is still done at the macroscopic level, i.e. by means of a given heuristic closure on $P_1$ and $P_2$ as functions of the density.
+In other words, the different speed diagrams are not derived from microscopic interactions between vehicles, like for kinetic models of traffic flow.
+For a detailed discussion on these aspects, we refer the reader to recent studies on speed diagrams in one-dimensional~\cite{FermoTosin14,hertyillner12,IllnerKlarMaterne,KlarWegener96,PgSmTaVg,PgSmTaVg3,PgSmTaVg2,VgHmPgTa} and two-dimensional~\cite{HmTaVgZm} kinetic models for traffic flow. \end{remark}